 College of Health Professions Highlights

 The College of Health Professions offers a comprehensive array of health science programs.
-We offer the bachelor of science in nursing and graduate programs in nursing at the masters and doctoral levels, undergraduate programs exercise science and health services, undergraduate and graduate programs in respiratory therapy and medical laboratory science, an online graduate program in health science, and the doctor of physical therapy degree.
+We offer the bachelor of science in nursing (BSN) and graduate programs in nursing at the masters and doctoral levels, undergraduate programs exercise science, radiation therapy and health services, undergraduate and graduate programs in respiratory therapy and medical laboratory science, the masters degree in athletic training, an online graduate program in health science, and the doctor of physical therapy degree.
 Additionally, the College offers post-doctoral residency programs in neurologic physical therapy and geriatric physical therapy.
-New programs of study are in development for radiation therapy (bachelor’s degree), athletic training (master’s degree), and health professions education (PhD).
+A Ph.D. in health professions education is currently in development.

 Graduates of Bellarmine's College of Health Professions work in exciting and diverse fields such as health, rehabilitation, wellness and fitness facilities, cancer research, community health and advocacy programs, sports and athletic clinics, forensic work, and bio-terrorism research as well as in hospital and other clinical settings.